vestrel00/contacts-android/README.md

 ## TODO

-- Convert SOME class / interface functions with no parameters to a val.

 1. Setup user profile
     - Review and update APIs; E.G. Update.kt and Delete.kt (fail for non-profile entities).
         - Make sure they don't work when isProfile is true and make sure to document it.